A Curious Miscellany of Items Philosophical, Historical, and Literary

 Of late, in this declining Season, I have been spending an Hour or two each Day with a Friend, a Gentleman in my Neighbourhood, who shares my high Regard for Paradise Lost.
 As I know from an ingenious little Piece writ by you some time ago, on SPENSER’s “Art of Sinking” as you call’d it, you are an admirer of this inimitable effort in the epick Kind, I mean Paradise Lost.
 Shou’d you have the Patience, I wou’d therefore trouble you with a few Words, the Fruits of the pleasurable Labours of my Neighbour and I, presuming therefore upon our Friendship that you will do me the Honour of reading them.

 ‘Tis the mark of your minute Criticks to pride themselves on discovering Flaws in an Author.
 Each little Blemish or Slip discover’d, no matter how slight, adds a supposed Merit to the Critick’s Skill in the Eyes of an unthinking Audience; a Merit inflated in Proportion as the Stature of the Author is greater.
-These Giant-Killers make a name for themselves by slaying over again great Authors long dead.
+These Giant-Killers make a Name for themselves by slaying over again great Authors long dead.

 In truth, no work is without its Faults,